|

 miss into a hit. •

-additional 1d6 damage against one of your favoured enemies if it is bloodied.
-Hunter Archetype At
+advantage against your favoured enemies if it is bloodied.
+Hunter Archetype As

-1st level, you choose one hunter archetype.
-Your choice grants you features
+a ranger, you also choose one hunter archetype.
+Your choice grants you

 at 2nd level, you are particularly adept at traveling and surviving in